ScilifelabDataCentre/development-guidelines/README.md

-# development-guidelines
-Guidelines for the SciLifeLab Data Centre development team.
+# Coding guidelines for the SciLifeLab Data Centre development team